LassoSoft/LassoGuide/lasso_guide_source/index.rst

 This guide has many parts and is inteneded to cover all aspects of the Lasso programming language.
 Due to its comprehensive nature, you probably don't want to read it all the way through.
-The following is one suggestion for how to get the most out of this set of documentation:
+The following is a suggestion for how to get the most out of this set of documentation:

--  Read most everything in the introduction, but read just the installation instructions for the one OS you are using.
+-  Read most everything in the introduction, but read just the installation instructions for the OS you are using.
 Also, for the most part you can skip over the chapter on "Configuration and Administration" if you are just getting started and come back to it when you need it.

 -  After reading through "A Taste of Lasso", you are probably ready to start